liujch1998/rainier/README.md

 We trained this stage using 1x RTX6000 GPU with 24G memory.

-If you would like to skip this training stage, you can download the trained model `rainier-large_stageI.pth` from [here](https://drive.google.com/drive/folders/1GsuWpYvb4oAHxapMPizbEuWLZlpHUujG?usp=sharing), and put it under `/model/`
+If you would like to skip this training stage, you can download a copy of our ckpt.
+Go to `/model/` and run `gdown 1PeL3E7UreVIHKOkLNSyzgyAYoab-MA5N` Alternatively, you can download the `rainier-large_stageI.pth` file from [our Google Drive folder](https://drive.google.com/drive/folders/1GsuWpYvb4oAHxapMPizbEuWLZlpHUujG?usp=sharing) and put it under `/model/`

 First, generate silver knowledge from GPT-3.

-If you would like to use our pre-generated data, you can download the `knowledge.zip` from [here](https://drive.google.com/drive/folders/1GsuWpYvb4oAHxapMPizbEuWLZlpHUujG?usp=sharing), unzip it, and put it at `/data/knowledge/`
+If you would like to use our pre-generated data, you can download a copy of our pre-generated knowledge.
+Go to `/data/` and run `gdown 1V6Za8BfEwWa4xRgXcVEFhS8tWepHZPAw` Alternatively, you can download the `knowledge.zip` file from [our Google Drive folder](https://drive.google.com/drive/folders/1GsuWpYvb4oAHxapMPizbEuWLZlpHUujG?usp=sharing), unzip it and put it under `/data/`

 Otherwise, you can generate the knowledge yourself by going to the `/rainier/` directory and run
 ```